 Note that some other useful options are available like adding date limits, or defining weighted votes if really necessary.

 Have a good anonymous vote.

 Here are Frequently Asked Questions (FAQ).
-The definitions of the terms voter, observer, author etc. are in the Help tab.
+The definitions of the terms voter, observer, creator etc. are in the 'Help' tab.